brianan45/NCSOSsolver/README.md

 unconstrained non-commutative (NCsolvernoconstraints.py),
 constrained non-commutative (NCsolverconstraints.py),

 We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC)(ALLRP-578455-2022) as well as the support of the Air Force Office of Scientific Research under award number FA9550-20-1-0375.
+The supervision of Prof. Anne Broadbent and Dr. Denis Rochette was immensely helpful throughout the completion of this project.